 Two more years passed.
 Claire would only join him occasionally.
 When she would, she bugged him to go to Hayden or Kyle’s ball game.
 After several attempts he finally made one.
-He caught the final two inning of Hayden’s game and was able to see Hayden bat one time.
+He caught the final two innings of Hayden’s game and was able to see his son at bat one time.

 Another year passes.
 The talks on the porch are less frequent and are mostly fights.
 Doubt creeps in as Jackson realizes their situation hasn’t changed in the three years he’s been working without a single day off.
-The only break he gets is a shorter, eight-hour shift, on Sundays.
+The only break he gets are shorter, eight-hour shifts, on Sundays.

-All he ever wanted was to move Claire and the boys into a real house, but unexpected expenses keep cutting that dream out from under him.
-First they needed a new air conditioner unit.
-Then a hot-water heater.
-Then his truck was totaled.
-Hayden got braces.
-Kyle would need them in a few years.
+All he ever wants is to move Claire and the boys into a real house, but unexpected expenses keep cutting that dream out from under him.
+First they need a new air conditioner unit.
+Then a water heater.
+Then his truck is totaled.
+Hayden gets braces.
+Kyle is expected to get some in a few years.

 He would wake up to find Claire cooking dinner and the boys watching something on the television.
 He would join them and ask them about their day.
 Sometimes he’d even go outside to play catch with them as the sun retreated behind the hills.
 Then he would go to work.

 Ten years pass and Jackson no longer recognizes his reflection.
-His body has grown used to the constant exhaustion.
+His body is used to the constant exhaustion.
 He is only thirty-four years old, but his weathered skin makes him appear at least a decade older.
-Hayden is about to start his first year at the local college.
+Hayden readies to start his first year at the local college.
 They still live in the same run-down house, and Jackson sits outside on the porch every morning at six.
-His wife Claire would join him from time to time with her coffee.
+His wife Claire still joins him from time to time with her coffee.

 Normally he would have simply asked What?, but he surprised himself when he said, “I wish I could see myself through your eyes.”